UMS47/PYthon/README.md

-# PYthon
+## Python

-Repo for Hacktoberfest 2023
+This Repository is for Hacktoberfest 2023 Contributions.